jamesdonoh/cyber-security/essay/report.md

 Table: Risk register of WAF-related threats for BBC News\label{risk-register}

-# Example plan
+# Example security plan

-Given the risks identified above, the BBC should implement a security plan around the use of WAFs within its web hosting infrastructure.
-Firstly, it should identify potential security controls that can help to satisfy security requirements by reducing each risk to acceptable levels [@nist800-53].
+If the BBC wishes to implement a security plan around the above, it should first identify controls that could help to reduce each risk to acceptable levels [@nist800-53].
 These controls can be broadly classified as management, operational or technical [@stallings].
-Table \ref{risk-controls} shows some possible controls for one identified risk.
+Table \ref{risk-controls} shows some examples.

 ------------------------------------------------------------------------------------------
 Control                         Class                   Instance of [@nist800-53]